Growing Blueberries in your backyard is an elementary task for all home gardeners.

 *When the temperature is going down; the leaves would turn red; and the cycle repeats.

-You can prune the sucker away; if you wish to keep it small.
+You can prune the sucker away; or make a new plant; if you wish to keep it small.
 However, the fruits will be more if you let it expand.

 In 2015 (third year) the plant was in a resting mode; not much berries were grown.
 It was due to the sucker was not allow to continue.